DevilDog2001/post-install-config/README.md

 <img src="https://i.imgur.com/vCXWto2.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 If you've reached this page all the following steps have been completed successfully.
-Now simple fill out all the information as showen<strong>(Document The Admin User portion as well as the Database setting username and password will be needed for the lab).</strong>
+Now simple fill out all the information as shown<strong>(Document The Admin User portion as well as the Database setting username and password will be needed for the lab).</strong>
 </p>
 <br />
 <p>
 <img src="https://i.imgur.com/mQPzPDm.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Next we head back into are <a href='https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6'>Link</a> to are google Drive for the lab and download the HeidiSQL.
-Go through the complete download until the finish button is prompt, after you select finish the application will open as showen above.
+Go through the complete download until the finish button is prompt, after you select finish the application will open as shown above.
 </p>
 <br />
 <p>
 <img src="https://i.imgur.com/GhJrKSP.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Select the add button on the button left, Heidi will prompt you to put in the password you create earlier when downloading the php files within WebPlatformInstaller 5.1.
-Enter the password and you will be sent to the page showen.Next <strong>rightclick unnamed --> then hover over create new --> and select Database</strong>.
+Enter the password and you will be sent to the page shown.Next <strong>rightclick unnamed --> then hover over create new --> and select Database</strong>.
 Name that dataase osTicket<strong>(it is important the spelling is correct)</strong>.
 </p>
 <br />
 <p>